tmurphree/portfolio-dashboard-front-end/README.md

 ~~[Coming soon: Click here for portfolio dashboard in production]()~~

+# This is a programming exercise.
+There are no guarantees about the accuracy of the data on the site.
+DO NOT base real financial decisions on the site.

 ## Business Problem Solved
 Save time and effort on checking important but time-consuming tasks.
 It's important to maintain a portfolio composition / asset allocation that matches your risk profile, but it takes time to do it.
 This site automates the process so you can spend more time thinking strategically.